-It sounds like a movie: The setting: a swanky society gathering on the roof of Madison Square Garden.
+It sounds like a movie.
+The setting: a swanky society gathering on the roof of Madison Square Garden.
 The players: A charming rogue who was America’s greatest architect, the drug addicted scion of one of America’s wealthiest families and his wife, a teenage chorus girl who was America’s first supermodel.
-In fact, it has been fictionalized in two movies: “Ragtime” and “The Girl In The Red Velvet Swing.”
+In fact, the story has been fictionalized in two movies, “Ragtime” and “The Girl In The Red Velvet Swing.”
 Come and be fascinated as I tell a mesmerizing story of murder and madness, sex and celebrity at the dawn of the twentieth century.

 The murder of John F. Kennedy has been one of the most debated, discussed,

 dissected, and controversial events in the history of the United States of

 America.
 Even before the Warren Commission issued their report finding that Lee